femou1/pb-handbooks/tms_handbook.md

 2. Attendees are not allowed to “package abuse”, which basically means attendees cannot make super small packages or other packages that can negatively impact other players, it is disallowed for all sides.
 If neutrals package abuses during events, they will be on Global-KoS.
 3. Raid Blacklisted users are Global-KoS to all sides.
-4. Attendees cannot fight and kill each other in the main spawn area, the Security room, the Syndicate hideout, or the Emergency HQ.
+4. Attendees cannot fight and kill each other in the main spawn area, the Security room, the Syndicate hideout, the Emergency HQ or the corridor leading up to the PET HQ.
 The only exception to this rule is if you’re fighting someone and during the middle of it they decide to run to any of the mentioned areas in order to escape said fight, in which case you are free to kill them there.
 5. To avoid team-killing and general confusion, on-duty TMS may not color their hazmat shades of blue during raids or patrols.
+6. You may not abuse the donor commands gamepass in-order to gain combat advantages during events.

 In these rules, “all sides” refers to all main pro-core and anti-core subgroups, PBST, PET and TMS.

 By committing any of the mentioned rules while also being on-duty for TMS, you can expect an appropriate punishment in the group; ranging from a point deduction up to a demotion.
 In some cases, one may get added to the PB Event Blacklist, where one is on permanent Global KOS during public server PBST/PET/TMS events, and are banned from attending private server PBST/PET/TMS events.

+---
+# Dealing with Handbook Violators

+Dealing with handbook violators is simple!
+Just follow the acronym WRR:
+1. **Warn** the rulebreaker about the rule they are breaking.
+If they stop, no need to continue.
+2. **Record** evidence of the warning and the continued rule-breaking.
+-- Screenshots are also acceptable if they can prove the rule is being broken.
+3. **Report** the rulebreaker via filling out [this form](https://dyno.gg/form/7fe75cab)

 ---
 # Rules while raiding